david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*5th August 2020*
+Refactoring code to use a command / chain of responsibility pattern for arguments

 *16 July 2020*
 Compiler works ( at least all the tests work ).
 It implements the full iterated coalescing graph colouring algorithm as outlined in A Appels book.